stackfeed/k8s-ops/README.md

 ### Toolbox volumes

-When running the toolbox container we specify the **code** volume it's used to pass your project code into the toolbox container.
-Also the `/code` directory is set as the WORKDIR for convenience.
+When running the toolbox container we specify the *`/code`* volume it's used to pass your project code into the toolbox container.
+Also the *`/code`* directory is set as the WORKDIR for convenience.

 You may also want to pass other volumes into the container if required.
-Though **it's not suggested** to map volume to `/home/YOUR_USER`, since the user's home directory is already available inside the container.
+Though **it's not suggested** to map volume to *`/home/YOUR_USER`*, since the user's home directory is already available inside the container.

 ### User's homedir initialization